pylipp/financeager/README.md

     > financeager start

 Host IP and debug mode are read from the configuration.
 Personally I run a financeager server on my Raspi, making it accessible via local network by setting `host=0.0.0.0`.
+Another option is to use a hosting platform like `pythonanywhere.com`.

 On the client side, specify the host in the config (defaults to localhost, so rather put the server IP).
+Specify username and password in the section `SERVICE:FLASK` if you have basic HTTP auth enabled.

 ### Command line usage